 C.R.S.
 14-10-122 sets forth the specific modification standard and simply having changes in income may not be enough to justify a change in alimony.
 Though alimony may be originally ordered based on a statutory formula, a modification is not as formulaic as would be the case when parties seek to amend child support.
 Rather, when fairness is assessed, the totality of current financial or other circumstances will also be assessed.

 Reasons for modification might be job loss, gains in income for either party or a life-changing disability.
 Slight changes in income might not cut it when it comes to modification.
 Additionally, things like either spouse cohabitating with a new significant other will generally not matter.
 Remarriage of the recipient is a basis for termination altogether.
 In some instance, a party might seek to modify the duration.
 Perhaps they are not quite done with college or the job training they needed to start a career.
 A disability or injury could necessitate extending the duration over which alimony is paid.
-Each case is different and having an attorney who understands the specifics tied into alimony modification is key.
+Each case is different and having a family lawyer in Denver who understands the specifics tied into alimony modification is key.

 Explore Your Options with an Alimony Modification Attorney in Denver

 It may be stressful for ex-spouses to revisit aspects of their divorce, but the reality is that circumstances can change, necessitating a change to the current alimony orders.
 If you are struggling because your maintenance agreement is unfair, it may be appropriate to ask the court for an alimony modification.
 Conversely, you may find yourself defending against a modification filed by the other party.
 At Plog & Stein, our Denver alimony modification attorneys are cognizant of our clients’ needs and provide aggressive advocacy to help them pursue their goals, both during divorce and afterward.
 Our retainer rates are competitive.
-Contact Plog & Stein at (303) 781-0322 or via our online form for an appointment with a divorce attorney.
+Contact Plog & Stein at (303) 781-0322 or via our online form for an appointment with a divorce attorney in Denver.
 We also represent people in Aurora, Centennial, Highlands Ranch, and Castle Rock, as well as other areas of Denver, Douglas, and Arapahoe Counties.